rlynn10/tqnn-anyengine-api/README.md

+⚠️ NOTICE — PROTECTED TRADE SECRET

-NOTICE: The TQNN Core Engine is a protected trade secret.
+The TQNN Core Engine is a protected trade secret.
-This repository contains only the API interface and client utilities.
+This repository provides only the API interface and client utilities.
-No inference substrate or architectural logic is present.
+No inference substrate, internal algorithms, or architectural logic are present.

 Unauthorized attempts to extract, replicate, or reverse-engineer substrate logic will result in immediate access termination and legal action.

+---

 🔹 TQNN AnyEngine API